 Keep hubs packed with grease.
 This prevents entry of water and dirt.
-Grease nipples In centre of hubs.
+Grease nipples in centre of rear hub and side of front hub.
 Inject small quantity of grease.
 Excessive grease may impair efficiency of brakes.

 CHAIN LUBRICATION

 Front driving chain and dynamo chain run in oil bath.
 (Front chaincase.)
 Use engine oil.
 Maintain level to height of the inspection cap opening.